garett09/PH-PWDSenior-Discount/README.md

 ## 🔒 Privacy

-DiscountPH does not collect, store, or transmit any personal information.
+Karapat Discount does not collect, store, or transmit any personal information.
 All calculations are performed locally on your device.
 Saved calculations are stored in your browser's local storage only.

 ## 📜 Legal References